MarcusongytDev/lost-and-found-application-server/README.md

 ## To run the server:
 ### install all required packages and run : `npm run dev`

-## Required Packages to be installed :
+## Required Package Dependecies to be installed :

 ### Express.js : `npm install express`
 ### Cors : `npm install cors`